VEX (Vulnerability Exploitability eXchange)

 - Select the repository and scan you want to generate VEX for.

-not_affectedstatus, while unresolved findings map toaffected. - Download the resulting
+not_affected, while all other findings map toaffected. - Download the resulting

 .jsonfile.
 It conforms to the CycloneDX VEX specification and can be shared with customers or fed into other tools.